-The Department of Industry and Trade on the provincial level issues most representative office licenses.
-For some highly regulated industries, the representative office licenses are issued by the ministry or other competent authority for the industry in question.
+The Department of Industry and Trade issues most representative office licenses.
+A ministry or other competent authority issues the licenses for some highly regulated sectors.
 For example, the Ministry of Finance issues representative office licenses for insurance companies, and the State Bank of Vietnam issues representative office licenses for banks.

-The foreign parent entity seeking to establish a representative office must have been actively operating in its home jurisdiction for at least one year to qualify for a representative office in Vietnam.
+The foreign parent entity seeking to establish a representative office must have been actively operating in its home jurisdiction for at least one year.